-How to Complain Effectively in Person
+How to Complain Effectively and Get Results

-Complain: don’t be a passive customer.
 How many times have you been upset by a bad meal experience?
 Or feel you missed an in-store offer because the item was sold out?
 Did you do anything about it?
 Or did you just file it along with life’s other disappointments?

 Here are some tips on the right way to complain effectively.
 Follow them and you’ll be surprised how easy it is to get redress.
 However, before you start, make sure you have a genuine complaint.
 You will get nowhere fast if you try it on to get something you’re not entitled to.